Wishing You a Happy Donut Day (Free of Frying Oil Spills)

 Many non-petroleum oils share similar physical properties with petroleum-based oils; for example, they don’t readily dissolve in water, they both create slicks on the surface of water, and they both form water-oil mixtures known as emulsions, or "mousse."
 In addition, non-petroleum oils tend to be persistent, remaining in the environment for long periods of time.

 In an earlier blog post, Recipes for Disaster, we describe spills of coconut oil, palm kernel oil, and even butter, which emergency responders across the United States have had to address.
-In addition to the oil spill response tools and resources we use to mitigate spills of all types, EPA's explanation of the rules that apply to animal fats and vegetable oil spill planning and response, and response techniques suggested by ITOPF and CEDRE, researchers are finding new ways to clean up spills of vegetable oils.
+In addition to the oil spill response tools and resources we use to mitigate spills of all types, EPA's explanation of the rules that apply to animal fats and vegetable oil spill planning and response, and response techniques suggested by CEDRE, researchers are finding new ways to clean up spills of vegetable oils.

 For example, at Washington University in St. Louis, researchers have found that adding dry clay to spilled oil results in formation of oil-mineral combinations that sink to the bottom of the water.
 The process works best under conditions of relatively low mixing in the water, and is acceptable only if the oil can be broken down naturally in the sediment.